uwefassnacht/ti-sensor-tag-demo/README.md

 **Done**

 You can now play with the various debug nodes on your canvas.
-Maybe change the threshold values in the yellow nodes or add new nodes to your flow by dragging them in from the palette on the right.
+How about changing the threshold values in the yellow nodes?
+Or maybe adding new nodes to your flow by dragging them in from the palette on the left?
 Nodes are connected through simple clicking and dragging.

-Don't forget to hit the "Deploy" button after every change in the flow.
+Don't forget to hit the "Deploy" button after every change you make in the flow.

 Start playing and have fun!